el3um4s/strani-anelli-blog/_posts/2022/2022-08-04-how-to-convert-mdb-files-to-sqlite-database/2022-08-04-how-to-convert-mdb-files-to-sqlite-database.md

   - DB
 ---

 So how can I convert an MDB file to a SQLite database?
-At the end of the day the easiest way is to create an MDB database to semi-automatically convert the other MDB files.
+At the end of the day the easiest way is to create an MDB databas,e to semi-automatically convert the other MDB files.
 I want to get a mask similar to this:

 {% include picture img="ExportMDBtoSQLite3.webp" ext="jpg" alt="" %}